 If you have to carry everything yourself, you’re going to spend more time at the store and less time shopping for deals.
 Use a shopping cart whenever possible and avoid checking out with a basket full of groceries if you don’t have to.

-Even research carried out by the Journal of Marketing Research claim that baskets encourage impulse buying because they make it harder to see what you’ve already bought and how much room is left in your cart.
+Even research carried out by the Journal of Marketing Research claims that baskets encourage impulse buying because they make it harder to see what you’ve already bought and how much room is left in your cart.
 Shoppers with carts tend to spend less than those who use baskets or carts without dividers.

-8. Keep an eye out for FREE Grocery Gift Cards.
+8. Keep an eye out for FREE Grocery Gift Cards

 Keep an eye out for FREE Grocery Gift Cards.
-There are lots of websites/platforms that offer free gift cards if you take surveys or perform tasks such as watching videos, playing games, or reading ebooks, blogs, newsletters, etc. You can find many of these platforms on Surveystor.
+There are lots of websites/platforms that offer gift cards if you take surveys or perform tasks such as watching videos, playing games, or reading ebooks, blogs, newsletters, etc. You can find many of these platforms on Surveystor.

 9. Learn to turn your food scraps into another meal